onera/Cassiopee/Post/doc/source/Post.rst

 .. py:function:: Post.silhouette(A, vector=[1.,0.,0.])

-    return silhouette arrays starting from surfaces or contours, according to a direction vector.
+    Return silhouette arrays starting from surfaces or contours, according to a direction vector.

     :param a: input data
     :type a: [array, list of arrays] or [pyTree, base, zone, list of zones]